dr-raypc/dr-downloader/README.md

-# dr-downloader
+# dr ray downloader

-Dr. Downloader is a small, lightweight application coded in BATCH that allows any user to download any file uploaded to SoundCloud or YouTube.
+Dr. Ray Downloader (or Dr. Downloader) is a small, lightweight application coded in BATCH/PowerShell that operates the youtube-dl command line.
+This application allows any user to download audio or video from media websites such as YouTube, SoundCloud, LiveLeak, etc.

 # Main Menu